 When it is hot add the whole spices and saute for 30 seconds

 Add the onions, keep stirring and cook for about 10 minutes until the edges/tips of most of the onions are slightly golden.
-For a darker curry base keep cooking (and stirirng) for 15-20 minutes – usually it is safer to go for a light golden.
+For a darker curry base keep cooking (and stirring) for 15-20 minutes – usually it is safer to go for a light golden.

 Pour 2.5 cups of hot water into the Instant Pot, give it a stir and put it on manual (pressure) for 20 minutes.